-In 1960 Crowe received his first command: the Navy's newest diesel submarine, the USS Trout (SS-566), based in Charleston, South Carolina.
+From Stanford, Crowe returned to sea as Executive Officer of the USS Wahoo (SS 565) in Honolulu, Hawaii.
+Promoted to lieutenant commander in January 1958, he became personal aide to the Deputy Chief of Naval Operations for Plans, Policy and Operations the following autumn.
+This appointment introduced him to the Navy's role in international politics and set his career direction.
+In 1960 Crowe received his first command: the Navy's newest diesel submarine, the USS Trout (SS 566), based in Charleston, South Carolina.
 Promoted to commander in 1962, he was selected that year as one of the Navy's first candidates for a doctorate in the social sciences.
 Even the possibility of joining the prestigious nuclear submarine program did not dissuade him from his decision to pursue graduate studies.
 Crowe received a master's and a doctorate in politics from Princeton University.

-After he received his Ph.D. in 1965, he returned to submarine duty as Chief of Staff to the Commander of Submarine Squadron THREE in San Diego, California.
+After he received his doctorate in 1965, he returned to submarine duty as Chief of Staff to the Commander of Submarine Squadron THREE in San Diego, California.
 At the end of 1966 he was promoted to Commander of Division 31, which concentrated on antisubmarine operations.
 In 1967 he left San Diego to return to the Plans and Policy Deputy's Office, where he headed the East Asia and Pacific Branch of the Politico-Military Policy Division and was promoted to captain in July 1967.
-After the North Korean capture of the USS Pueblo in January 1968, he acted as the Navy's liaison with the State Department.
-His office drafted the repatriation plan for the captured crew, and at the direction of Chief of Naval Operations (CNO) Admiral Thomas Moorer, Crowe conducted the investigation of the crew's treatment during captivity.
+After the North Korean capture of the USS Pueblo (AGER 2) in January 1968, he acted as the Navy's liaison with the State Department.
+His office drafted the repatriation plan for the captured crew, and at the direction of Chief of Naval Operations (CNO) Admiral Thomas H. Moorer, Crowe conducted the investigation of the crew's treatment during captivity.

 In 1970, at the age of forty-four, Crowe volunteered for service in Vietnam.
 He served first as an adviser and then as Senior Adviser to the Vietnamese Riverine Force in the Mekong Delta.
-He returned to Washington in 1971 as Director of the Office of Micronesian Status Negotiations and Deputy to the President's Personal Representative for Micronesian Status Negotiations in the Interior Department, an appointment which recognized his policy experience but seemed likely to sidetrack his career.
+He returned to Washington in 1971 as Director of the Office of Micronesian Status Negotiations and Deputy to the President's Personal Representative for Micronesian Status Negotiations in the Interior Department, an appointment that recognized his policy experience but seemed likely to sidetrack his career.
 However, the head of the 1973 rear admiral selection board argued that Crowe's experience as an advocate should outweigh his relative lack of sea duty.
-This coincided with a push by CNO Admiral Elmo Zumwalt for the promotion of officers with wider ranges of experience, and Crowe was promoted in July 1973.
+This coincided with a push by CNO Admiral Elmo R. Zumwalt for the promotion of officers with wider ranges of experience, and Crowe was promoted in July 1973.